-The objective of the programme is to contribute to the student's academic education by teaching him knowledge, insights and skills in the field of Philosophy that will allow him to enter the job market at master degree level and continue his subsequent academic education in the field of Philosophy.
-The objective of the programme is specified in the intended learning outcomes, see Appendix 1.
+The objective of the programme is to contribute to the student's academic education by teaching him knowledge, insights and skills in the field of Philosophy that will allow him to enter the job market at bachelor degree level and to enrol in a master programme in the field of Philosophy.
+The objective of the programme is specified in the intended learning outcomes (appendix 1).

-Article 3.2 Programme structure
+Article 3.2 Structure of the programme